Jeffrey-Lim/PlanetUL38S/README.md

 Watch the [playlist of all videos about this game](https://www.youtube.com/playlist?list=PL41M5_bNllT2sPef_zTF4fcewSPG1AZ5X)!

 ## Usage
-Currently (as of April 2024), the Unity 5.4.0f3 editor crashes after logging in.
-It also doesn't work on newer versions of Unity due to the usage of deprecated APIs.
+Currently, the Unity 5.4.0f3 editor crashes after logging in.
+This repository also doesn't work on newer versions of Unity due to the usage of deprecated APIs.
-Maybe someday I will revisit this project and upgrade it to work with newer versions of Unity.
+Someone needs to upgrade this project to work with newer versions of Unity.
+Maybe I will have time for that someday.
 The only way to run the game now is to download the [binary](https://github.com/Jeffrey-Lim/PlanetUL38S/releases/tag/1.0.0) for Windows.